What is Conversation Learner?

 Conversation Learner enables you to build and teach conversational interfaces that learn from example interactions.

 Unlike traditional approaches, Conversation Learner considers the end-to-end context of a dialogue to improve responses and deliver more compelling user experiences.
-Spanning a broad set of task-oriented use cases, Conversation Learner applies machine learning behind the scenes to make bots and intelligent agents less likely to frustrate users, incur additional customer service costs, and more intuitive to interact with.
+Spanning a broad set of task-oriented use cases, Conversation Learner applies machine learning behind the scenes to make bots and intelligent agents less likely to frustrate users, incur additional customer service costs, and spur more intuitive interactions.

-To get started, the developer enters prototypical dialogs they want to imitate.
-As more dialogs are entered, the model is continuously updated, and developer can see how well the model is generalizing.
-Once the model is working well, the bot can be deployed to end users.
+Developers start by entering prototypical dialogs they want to imitate.
+The Model learns as more dialogs are entered.
+Once the Model is working well, the Bot can be deployed to end users.
 Conversation Learner logs conversations with users, and the developer can review them.
 If mistakes are spotted, the developer can make an on-the-spot correction, and the model is retrained and available for use immediately.

 This approach reduces manual coding of dialogue control logic and enables business owners or domain experts to contribute to a conversational interface without prior machine learning knowledge.
 Whether it’s deployed as part of a bot, smart device, or intelligent agent, Conversation Learner can rapidly iterate new skills, behaviors, or competencies and quickly improve their quality.